militaryinvestor/militaryinvestor.github.io/_posts/2021-08-19-Book-Choose-FI-Barrett-Mamula-Mendonsa.md

 ------------

-Note: This book is also available to borrow for free from Libby (using your DoD library card), albeit with a waiting period.
+Note: This book is also available to borrow for free from Libby (using your DoD library card), or [available on Amazon](https://www.amazon.com/gp/product/0960058907/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0960058907&linkCode=as2&tag=militaryinv09-20&linkId=2ccd31ed5acf3e822ebb3af709e342d9).